ldkngan/SQL_Marketing_Analytics/README.md

 <img width="785" height="648" alt="image" src="https://github.com/user-attachments/assets/6c869d5a-70dd-47dc-bbf6-94d45f8a8f88" />

 ### Q4.
 Average pageviews by user type (**purchasers vs non-purchasers**) in June–July 2017
+The purpose of this query is to **compare user engagement between purchasers and non-purchasers** by calculating the **average number of pageviews per user** in June–July 2017.

+This analysis aims to:
+- Measure how **browsing behavior differs between users who complete a purchase and those who do not**.
+- Evaluate the relationship between **user engagement (pageviews) and purchase likelihood**.
+- Identify whether higher engagement is a **key behavioral signal associated with conversion**.

+In short, this query helps validate the assumption that **users who purchase tend to explore more pages**, providing insight into how engagement depth correlates with conversion behavior.

 ```sql
 WITH cal_avg_pageviews_purchase AS (
   SELECT